jeffpar/VT100-Hax/README.md

 	dz80 -80 basic.bin

 This produces `basic.d80`.
 To reassemble, use [asm8080](https://github.com/begoon/asm8080).
-Before trying to reassemble, you should replace references to `X2000` with `2000h`, and then add another 40 `nop` instructions after the final `nop`, for a total of 41.
+Before trying to reassemble, replace references to `X2000` with `2000h`, and add another 40 `nop` instructions after the final `nop`.

 	asm8080 -lbasicnew -obasicnew basic.d80

+The assembler should produce `basicnew.bin` and `basicnew.lst`, and the bin files should be identical.

 Using the VT100-Hax Emulator
 ----------------------------